raoul2000/yii2-workflow/guide/docs/concept-overview.md

 - three event sequence models
 - various helpers

-*SimpleWorkflow* can be configure to fit your requirements and if that's not enough, you can extend all classes so to implement your own features.
+*yii2-workflow* can be configure to fit your requirements and if that's not enough, you can extend all classes so to implement your own features.

 ## Identifiers

-The *SimpleWorkflow* refers to workflows and statuses using identifiers.
+The *yii2-workflow* refers to workflows and statuses using identifiers.
 The way these identifiers are formatted, depends on the *WorkflowSource* components used.

 ## Initial Status